oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+ = 2010.05.30 - 0.5.3 =
+ * Support translation of URLs
+ * Mark language used to comment
+ * Improved wp-super-cache integration
+ * Fixed issues with widget generating urls containing default language
+ * Upgrade jQueryUI to 1.7.3
  = 2010/04/11 - 0.5.2 =
  * support the google notranslate class notation (as an addition to no_translate)
  * support for lang tagging on paragraphs